How can I become a teacher in the Netherlands with a foreign teaching qualification?

 Who can I consult with remaining questions?

 If you have any remaining questions or want to learn more about the certification procedure, we kindly refer you to DUO.
-You will also find a phone number and email address for their helpdesk staff.
+On this webpage, you will also find a phone number and email address for their helpdesk.
 For general questions about working in education in the Netherlands you can also contact het Onderwijsloket.

 Dit artikel is geschreven door